-- LinkedIn as a learning tool: LinkedIn is a great source of up to date information in your industry and can connect you with people around the world to share knowledge and see what is going on in other parts for the world.
-LinkedIn has further strengthened the educational source with the purchase of Lynda.com and online learning source.
+- LinkedIn as a learning tool: LinkedIn is a great source of up to date information in your industry and can connect you with people around the world to share knowledge and see what is going on in other parts of the world.
+LinkedIn has further strengthened the educational source with the purchase of Lynda.com and online learning sources.

 - Source of Contacts for family members or friends: who may be looking for work.
 The challenge for young people looking for work is the lack of contacts and networks.
 If you have a big network you might be able to connect them with someone who could provide them with information about the industry they are interested in working in.